5 Things You Should Do Instead of Paying Off Your Mortgage

 Investing in the stock market may also be a better use of your funds than paying your mortgage off early.

 “Noble laureate economist and Yale professor Robert Shiller makes a compelling case that real estate, particularly residential homes, is a much inferior investment when compared to stocks,” Johnson said.
 “Shiller finds that on an inflation-adjusted basis, the average home price has increased only 0.6% annually over the past 100 years.
 Contrast that with the stock market.
 According to data compiled by Ibbotson Associates, the average return on the S&P 500 has been approximately 10% while inflation has averaged around 3%.
 The inflation-adjusted return of the stock market over the past 90 years has been approximately 7%.”

 “Although a mortgage is often the largest debt in the household, it usually has one of the lowest [interest] rates and a rate below what can be earned on that money,” said Doug Perry, strategic financing advisor at Real Estate Bees.

 Instead, you’d be better off paying off your highest interest rate debt first, which is often unsecured debt such as credit card debt and personal loans, Perry said.

 Paying off your mortgage early may give you peace of mind, but it should never be prioritized over building up an emergency fund.

-“Once you pay off debt or pay down debt, you now have more equity but less in available cash when needed,” said Dr. David Phelps, real estate investor and founder and CEO of Freedom Founders.
+“Once you pay off debt or pay down debt, you now have more equity but less in available cash when needed,” said Dr. David Phelps, real estate investor and founder of Freedom Founders.
 “There is safety in cash and cash flow.
 Equity also provides a level of safety, but cash flow is the oxygen that maintains your business or personal revenue needs.
 Equity by itself cannot do that.”

 Your Mortgage Has an Early Payoff Penalty